linux-test-project/ltp/doc/users/supported_systems.rst

       - 10.2.1
       - 11.0.1

-For a full list of tested distros, please check :master:`.github/workflows/ci-docker-build.yml`.
+For a full list of build tested distros, please check :master:`.github/workflows/ci-docker-build.yml`.

 Older distributions are not officially supported, which means that it may or may not work.
 It all depends on your luck.
 It should be possible